-H1B VISA Lawyer in NYC
+H1B Visa Lawyers in NYC

 The H-1B is a non-immigrant visa in the United States under the Immigration and Nationality Act, section 101(a)(17)(H).
 It allows U.S. employers to temporarily employ foreign workers in specialty occupations.